Keto Beef and Broccoli

 Does the broccoli need to be pre-cooked?

-Cooked broccoli is best enjoyed crisp and tender, so pre-cooking it will result is soft and brittle broccoli.
-If the broccoli isn’t cooked to your liking, you can continue to let it simmer on low until your desired texture.
+Cooked broccoli is best enjoyed crisp and tender, so pre-cooking it will result in soft and brittle broccoli.
+If the broccoli isn’t cooked to your liking, you can continue simmering on low until it reaches your desired texture.

 keto beef and broccoli recipe.